ceejbot/scurry/README.md

 scurry
 ======

 A leveldb-backed consistent hash ring, for your caching needs.
-Seriously unfinished; do not put data in this.
-No really, don't.
+I can see the day when you might want to put data in this & feel reasonably sort of confident you might get it back out again.
+If this scares you, it's supposed to.

 [![NPM](https://nodei.co/npm/scurry.png)](https://nodei.co/npm/scurry/)